 - 2,723 total student population (undergraduate day and professional studies, graduate, doctoral, full-time, and part-time)

 - F-1 international students from Bangladesh, China, Ghana, India, Nepal, Spain, Turkey, and Uzbekistan.

 - 71 full-time faculty members

-- More than $31 million in financial aid (includes loans) processed annually; $7.2 million in institutional funds
+- More than $31 million in financial aid (includes loans) processed annually; more than $10 million in institutional funds

 - Four residence halls, capacity 421 students

 - Athletic teams compete in NCAA Division III and are a member of the Great Northeast Athletic Conference (GNAC)

 - Intercollegiate sports offered: Women's volleyball, field hockey, lacrosse, basketball, softball, cross-country, soccer; Men's baseball, basketball, cross-country, lacrosse, soccer, volleyball

 - Student Activities and Orientation Office offers various educational, recreational, social, and entertainment programs and services.